TimboFimbo/Jellyfin_ShowNamer/readme.txt

       their extensions into the '@acceptedFiles' array towards the top of the script then running again.

-   - There is currently no way to deal with episodes that come packed in twos, such as with many cartoons, except to individually add every second episode to the Skip list.
-I'll add something like an 'Increment By...' option, or something like that.
+   - Episodes that come in twos, such as with shorter cartoons, must currently be entered as double episodes, one at a time, so I may add an 'all doubles' option.
+There is also no way to skip and add doubles to the same season, so I'll add a syntax for that (possibly '-s 2 4 -d 5', which would skip episodes 2 and 4 and turn episode 5 into E05-E06)

    - Finally, I'm currenty writing a setup guide for Jellyfin Media Server on Raspberry Pi, which includes this program, so I'll link to that once it's done.
 There are plenty of great